swent-epfl/mvp-prd/template/9-design.md

 Storing and fetching the user interactions in the application are handled using the Firebase Core and Cloud Firestone Flutter plugins.

+**User location processing** In order to retrieve the user's surrounding posts and display the map with the current user location, we use the GeoLocator Flutter plugin.
+This plugin simplifies access to the user's current location on every platform.
+Additionally, we use GeoFlutterFire Plus, which simplifies the storage and fetching of Firebase documents based on their location.

 ## Backend

 *Decompose the MVP into functional blocks.*